Rokyyz/unit2/project2/documentation.md

 When we were preparing to send the data from the csv files to the API server, we noticed a pattern in the code.
 Hence, instead of running three similar blocks of code for all three of the csv files, we created a function that took the name of the csv file and the id's of the humidity and temperature sensors.
 This made the code more condensed and visually appealing.
 In the function we extract the data from the chosen csv file and iterate over it line by line by using a for loop.
 We then split the lines by comma to get the humidity, temperature, and the datetime.
 We then modify the datetime to fit the API server's format.
 Finally we post the humidity and temperature together with the datetime to the specified sensors.

-Thus, we have fulfilled criterion 5
+Thus, we have fulfilled success criterion 5

 ## 6. Create a prediction of the data for temperature and humidity inside the room for the following 12 hours
 When we created the quadratic model for the mean of the data from the local sensor, we made sure to extend the model's domain by 12 hours, which created our prediction.
 We did the same for the model for the remote data, but instead extended the domain by 18 hours in order to match the local model.
 This is because the remote sensor has 6 hours less of data for reasons stated earlier.
 Thus we have fulfilled success criterion 6

 ## 7. The solution includes a poster summarizing the visual representations, model and analysis created.
 The poster includes a recommendation about healthy levels for Temperature and Humidity